Code Verification and Validation with External Mode

 Simulink's External mode feature enables you to accelerate the process of parameter tuning by letting you change certain parameter values while the model is running on target hardware, without stopping the model.
 When you change parameter values from within Simulink, the modified parameter values are communicated to the target hardware immediately.
 The effects of the parameters tuning activity may be monitored by viewing algorithm signals on scopes or displays in Simulink.

 This example runs on the ARM Cortex M3 CPU of the Concerto processor.
-We recommend completing the Getting Started with Embedded Coder Support Package for F28M3x Concerto Processors.
+We recommend completing Getting started with Embedded Coder Support Package for F28M3x Concerto Processors.

 To run this example you will need the following hardware: